Unemployment Compensation Benefits

 The waiver provided to the recipient of a Purple Heart may be applicable for up to 125 percent of the number of required credit hours of the degree or certificate program for which the Veteran is enrolled.

-Eligibility: The Veteran must be enrolled as a full time, part time, or summer school student in an undergraduate program that culminates in a degree or certificate, and the Veteran is currently, and was at the time of the military action that resulted in the awarding of the Purple Heart, a resident of this state.
+Who is eligible for the Alabama Tuition Waiver for Purple Heart Medal Recipients?
+The Veteran must be enrolled as a full time, part time, or summer school student in an undergraduate program that culminates in a degree or certificate, and the Veteran is currently, and was at the time of the military action that resulted in the awarding of the Purple Heart, a resident of this state.

 December 7, 1941 - January 1, 1946